peterarose/ultrafastultrafast/README.md

 pyfftw

 # How to Use
-See the Jupyter notebook docs/Example.ipynb for examples of how to use this code to generate perturbative wavepackets, and from there the desired nonlinear spectroscopic signal
+See the Jupyter notebook Example.ipynb for examples of how to use this code to generate perturbative wavepackets, and from there the desired nonlinear spectroscopic signal

-The folder doc/monomder_d0.4 includes the necessary files to simulate a two-level system coupled to a single harmonic mode of Huang-Rhys factor 0.4^2/2 = 0.08.
+The folder example_folder includes the necessary files to simulate a two-level system coupled to a single harmonic mode of Huang-Rhys factor 0.4^2/2 = 0.08.